Purplegaze/osu-stuff/README.md

 `[img]https://raw.githubusercontent.com/Purplegaze/osu-stuff/main/diffs/std/0.00.png[/img]`

-you'll need the exact hex code if you want to colour the following text the same as the diff icon. i don't know html so instead i just put all the hex codes for each star rating on a sheet. https://docs.google.com/spreadsheets/d/1syuU60RkElArInXg0SBOd_r5DC9WBVNZGjqmf5pj89c/edit?usp=sharing
+you'll need the exact hex code if you want to colour the following text the same as the diff icon. i don't know html so instead i just put all the hex codes for each star rating on a sheet:

+https://docs.google.com/spreadsheets/d/1syuU60RkElArInXg0SBOd_r5DC9WBVNZGjqmf5pj89c/edit?usp=sharing